shamikroyc15/bridgebot/README.md

 ### 🛢 Database

 We'll be using firebase for our database to store poll questions and results.
-Add the `firebase-credentials.json` secret file to the root of this repo to connect to the database.

 ## 📝 Git Flow